SylviaPotter/finnish-space/README.md

 ### 1. [Word Matching Game](https://sylviapotter.github.io/finnish-space/word_matching_game.html)

 The **Word Matching Game** helps you improve your Finnish vocabulary by matching Finnish words with their English translations.
-You can upload custom word lists and play a game to see how well you can recall the correct pairs.
+You can upload custom word lists or use existing lists and play a game to see how well you can recall the correct pairs.

 #### **How to Use the Word Matching Game**
 1. Click on the "Choose File" button to upload an loacal .xlsx file containing the Finnish and English words.
 You can also click <span style='color:red;'>**Load Files from GitHub Repository**</span>, then select a file from GitHub.